haskell/haskell-language-server/docs/installation.md

 **Gentoo**

-Haskell-language-server is available via the haskell overlay.
+Haskell Language Server is available via the Haskell overlay.
 Follow the instructions [here](https://github.com/gentoo-haskell/gentoo-haskell) to install the overlay, then run:

 ```bash
 emerge -av dev-util/haskell-language-server